Jafree/NOnBacktrackingEmbedding/README.md

 8	12
 ```
 ### Run the code
-In main file "maim.m", to get #d dimension embedding for each node in graph G,use the following function should be executed: graph_embedding(G,'nb'or'ua',#d,'normalized'or'unnormalized').
+In main file "maim.m", to get #d dimension embedding for each node in graph G,use the following function should be executed:

+graph_embedding(G, 'nb'or'ua', #d, 'normalized'or'unnormalized').

 Parameters: